-The functional specification of the Jack language was given in chapter 9.
+The "programmer oriented" specification of the Jack language was given in chapter 8.
 We now turn to give a formal specification of the Jack language syntax, using a context free grammar.
 The grammar is based on the following conventions:

-- 'xxx' quoted boldface is used for characters that appear verbatim ("terminals") - xxx regular typeface is used for names of language constructs ("non-terminals") - () parentheses are used for grouping of language constructs - $x \mid y$ means that either x or y can appear - x? means that x appears 0 or 1 times - x means that x appears 0 or more times
+- 'xxx' quoted boldface is used for characters that appear verbatim ("terminals") - xxx regular typeface is used for names of language constructs ("non-terminals") - () parentheses are used for grouping of language constructs - $\blacksquare$ x | y means that either x or y can appear - x? means that x appears 0 or 1 times - $x^$ means that x appears 0 or more times

-Input: The input to the Jack syntax analyzer is simply a stream of characters.
-This stream should be tokenized into a stream of tokens according to the rules specifying the lexical elements in the table.
-These tokens may be separated by an arbitrary amount of white space (space and newline characters) and comments, which are ignored.
-Comments are of the standard formats / comment until closing /, / API comment /, and // comment to end of line.
+Input: The primitive form of a text analyzed by the grammar is a series of tokens, separated by an arbitrary amount of white space (space and newline characters) and comments, which are ignored.
+Comments are of the standard formats /\ comment until closing \/ and // comment to end of line.

-The complete language grammar is given in Grammar 4.
+The grammar is given in Grammar 9-4.